grafana/grafana/docs/sources/alerting/notifications.md

 ### Zenduty

-[Zenduty](https://www.zenduty.com) is an incident alerting and response orchestration platform that not alerts the right teams via SMS, Phone(Voice), Email, Slack, Microsoft Teams and Push notifications(Android/iOS) whenever a Grafana alert is triggered, but also helps you rapidly triage and remediate critical, user impacting incidents.
-Grafana alert are sent to Zenduty through Grafana's native webhook dispatcher.
-Refer the Zenduty-Grafana [integration documentation](https://docs.zenduty.com/docs/grafana) for configuring the integration.
+[Zenduty](https://www.zenduty.com) is an end-to-end incident alerting and response orchestration platform that not only alerts the right on-call teams via SMS, Phone(Voice), Email, Slack, Microsoft Teams and Push notifications(Android/iOS) whenever a Grafana alert is triggered, but also helps you rapidly triage and remediate critical, user impacting incidents.
+Grafana alerts are sent to Zenduty through Grafana's native webhook dispatcher.
+Refer to the Zenduty-Grafana [integration documentation](https://docs.zenduty.com/docs/grafana) for configuring the integration.

 ## Enable images in notifications {#external-image-store}